bejoysat/DreamBuild/README.md

 sudo ./DreamBuildUbuntu1804.sh

-Optionally you may remove the build directory after installation with:

-sudo rm -rf /opt/dreambuild
+Use DreamRemover.sh to uninstall, or alternatively you may use sudo rm -rf /opt/dreambuild if no uninstall or upgrade is required

 Due to a bug pulseaudio support currently requires a workaround.
 For all installations initially run with: